seiszhang/ucerf3-etas-results/2019_07_16-ComCatM7p1_ci38457511_ShakeMapSurfaces-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/02/04 09:02:15 UTC, 7 months after the simulation start time.
+Last updated at 2020/02/12 12:53:37 UTC, 221.4 days after the simulation start time.

-Total matching ComCat events found: 2201
+Total matching ComCat events found: 2210

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*